 Contrary to what you’d normally expect, lots of people search for how to forget network on Mac, as automatically connecting to networks sometimes creates more problems than convenience.
 Let’s take a look at some examples:

-You could’ve accidentally connected to a wrong open network or public WiFi, which is not ideal for private matters such as online banking
+- You could’ve accidentally connected to the wrong open network or public WiFi, which is not ideal for private matters such as online banking

 Once you’ve decided to forget WiFi network on Mac, the process is fairly easy — just follow the guide below.